Mamie Van Doren: 1953–1960: Rise to prominence

 Van Doren went on to star in several bad girl movies that later became cult films.
 She also appeared in some of the first movies to feature rock 'n' roll music and became identified with this rebellious style, and she made some rock records.
 One of her rock 'n' roll films, Untamed Youth, was later featured in the 1990 Mystery Science Theater 3000 episode "Untamed Youth".

 Some of Van Doren's more noteworthy movies include Teacher's Pet (1958) at Paramount Pictures, Born Reckless (1958) at Warner Brothers, High School Confidential (1958), and The Beat Generation (1959), the latter two at Metro-Goldwyn-Mayer.
-But Van Doren was just as well known for her provocative roles.
+Van Doren has said Teacher's Pet is her favorite role, as she got to work with Clark Gable.
+Van Doren was just as well known for her provocative roles.
 She was in prison for Girls Town (1959), which provoked censors with a shower scene where audiences could see Van Doren's naked back.
 As Eve in The Private Lives of Adam and Eve (1960), she wore only fig leaves, and in other films like The Beautiful Legs of Sabrina (1959), Sex Kittens Go to College (1960), and Vice Raid (1960), audiences understood the nature of the films from the titles.